 (I'll post my routine down below too)

-- Temperature: Most nappies are safe at 40 Celsius, but make sure to check with the brand/seller before hand.
+Temperature: Most nappies are safe at 40 Celsius, but make sure to check with the brand/seller before hand.
 Some nappies can be washed at a higher temperature.
 I have been washing all of mine at 40C and haven't had any problems.
-One load even went through a 60C cycle once by accident and all survived.
+A few loads have even gone through a 60C cycle a few times by accident and all survived.

-- I have started tumble-drying my nappies (on low heat) and found this just makes my life SO much easier.
+I have started tumble-drying my nappies (on low heat) and found this just makes my life SO much easier.
 And the nappies come out super soft (in the case of my hemp flats and cotton/bamboo fitteds).
-Most people U had spoken to warned against tumble drying nappies as they said extensive heat could damage the natural fibres (ie the hemp/bamboo).
+Most people I have spoken to warned against tumble drying nappies as they said extensive heat could damage the natural fibres (ie the hemp/bamboo).
 If you have pockets, these generally dry very quickly and you wouldn't need to tumble dry.

 How often should you wash your nappies?